GussailRaat/Devanagari-Hindi-Language-in-pdfLatex/README.md

 # Devanagari-Hindi-Language-in-pdfLatex
-Easy Steps to write Devanagari (Hindi) Language in pdfLatex
+Easy Steps to write Devanagari (Hindi) Language in latex (pdfLatex)

+### First download all the files and run the following commands.

 ## For python 2
 **Run command:** python2 get_dn_python2.py dn dn_text.txt